brookshelley/brookshelley/content/books.md

 type: books
 ---

+### Mother Night

+First read of this one... kinda wacky, but I like the thought experiment about consequence.

+### Sirens of Titan

+A reread of a Vonnegut Classic.
+Got this and all his work in [fancy hardcover](https://amzn.to/4gVvsKS) and it’s been rad to read them again.

+### End of the World and the Hardboiled Wonderland

+An expanded new translation of my favorite Murakami novel.
+It’s been a while since I read the original translation so I can’t be certain what was added back, but the story was still compelling and weird.

+### The City and Its Uncertain Walls

+Another go from Murakami at fleshing-out an early novella.
+Sort of a sliding door of Hardboiled Wonderland.
+I loved the library and its old director.
+I did miss the noir aspects of the other version, but something about winter in the mountains was lovely.

 ### Gnomon

 Hard to follow at times, but fun and mysterious.
 I spent a while on the puzzle code but much like the one in Vandemeer, gave up after a while.